AmIACatPurr/HTB-CTF/writeups/fluffy/README.md

 Got it!
 We found the ESC16 vulnerability (a flaw in certain AD certificate configurations that allows attackers to escalate privileges by abusing certificate-based authentication).

-When you encounter certificate vulnerabilities, I highly recommend following step-by-step the excellent instructions provided in the official Certipy Github page (...this led me directly to the root flag):
+When we encounter certificate vulnerabilities, I highly recommend following step-by-step the excellent instructions provided in the official Certipy Github page (...this led me directly to the root flag):

 https://github.com/ly4k/Certipy/wiki/06-%E2%80%90-Privilege-Escalation

-Below, I outline the steps I followed.
-If you want a detailed explanation, feel free to check the link above.
+To dismantle the final layers of the fortress, we follow a precise sequence.
+In the grid, execution is everything—one wrong bit, and the ghost is purged.

 1. Read the UPN of the victim (in our case, ca_svc):